Bill Littlejohn: Early years

 Littlejohn was born in Newark, New Jersey in 1914.
 His father was an engineer for Pitney Bowes who worked an early combination of the adding machine and typewriter.
 In either 1931 or 1934 (sources differ on the date), he began working in animation at the Van Beuren Studio in New York.
-His aunt was a cameraperson there, and he was hired as a cel washer on the original "Tom and Jerry" series (not the Hanna/Barbera series).
+His aunt was a cameraperson there and he was hired as a cel washer on the original Tom and Jerry series (no relation to the other, more widely-known series).
 He recalled: "One of my first jobs was to hand out cels to the inkers.
 They were so slippery in their tissue separators that when I first was handed a stack, I immediately let them drop all over the floor!"
 Littlejohn worked his way up within the Van Beuren Studio to inking, assisting and then animating.
 In a 1985 interview, he recalled: "Fear of starving led me to animation — those were Depression days.
 I had no art training, but learned animation from a do-it-yourself kit."
-While at Van Beuren, he worked on "Toonerville Trolley" (1936), "Parrotville" (1934) and two animated Amos and Andy shorts, "The Rasslin' Match" (1934) and "The Lion Tamer" (1934).
+While at Van Beuren, he worked on Toonerville Trolley (1936), The Parrotville Fire Department (1934) and two animated Amos 'n' Andy shorts, The Rasslin' Match (1934) and The Lion Tamer (1934).

 Hollywood in the 1930s and 1940s

-When Van Beuren closed its doors in 1935 or 1936, Littlejohn moved to Los Angeles, completed a degree in aeronautical engineering, and worked for a time at Lockheed.
+When Van Beuren closed its doors in 1935 (or 1936), Littlejohn moved to Los Angeles, completed a degree in aeronautical engineering, and worked for a time at Lockheed.
 He recalled, "I began work at Lockheed, but the people there were so boring!
 They would talk all night about the qualities of a rivet."

 In 1937, Littlejohn returned to animation, working for Harman and Ising and the Metro-Goldwyn-Mayer cartoon studio.
-While at MGM, he worked on the "Happy Harmonies" shorts and the new "Tom and Jerry" series.
-Littlejohn was one of the few people who worked on the "Tom and Jerry" series both at Van Beuren and at MGM.
-In 1938, Littlejohn worked on Milt Gross' Jitterbug Follies" and was responsible for animating the two dancing penguins.
-He also worked in 1938 on "The Captain and the Kids," an MGM animated series based on The Katzenjammer Kids comic strip.
+While at MGM, he worked on the Happy Harmonies shorts and the then-new Tom and Jerry series.
+Littlejohn was one of the few people (alongside Jack Zander) who worked on the two unrelated Tom and Jerry series at both Van Beuren and MGM.
+In 1938, Littlejohn worked on Milt Gross' Jitterbug Follies and was responsible for animating the two dancing penguins.
+He also worked in 1938 on The Captain and the Kids, an MGM animated series based on The Katzenjammer Kids comic strip.

 He left animation work during World War II to work as a test pilot and flight instructor.
 He also continued to do freelance animation for MGM and Walter Lantz.